 Join Banjo, his family, dog and neighbourhood friends, as they recount the life of Banjo Paterson with an afternoon of backyard playtime that truly typifies childhood.

-Click on cover images or title links to purchase.
+Click on title links or cover images or to purchase.

 Author Tania McCartney and illustrator Christina Booth have begun what I very much hope will be a collectable series, with ‘This is Captain Cook’ and now ‘This is Banjo Paterson’.
 Both books are aimed at an early childhood audience, but of course picture book loving adults will adore them just as much – my 88 year old grandmother currently has them at her house to show to all her neighbours!